wrossmorrow/statesampler/README.md

 * Google Sheets
 * An `S3` Bucket

 We're also working on a queue `datasource`, where data may be coming in or out during the sampling process.
-The code is Object-Oriented and it should be relatively easy to define new `datasource`s.
-See below.
+In general the code is Object-Oriented and it should be relatively easy to define new `datasource`s.

 You can define a `sampler` over any dataset type.
 Included `sampler`s are